prernakeshari/prernakeshari.github.io/README.md

-# prernakeshari.github.io
+# Mind Mechanics with Dr. Prerna
-Welcome To Mind Mechanics by Prerna
+Welcome To Mind Mechanics with Prerna